avast/cactus/README.md

 # Cactus

 [![Build Status](https://travis-ci.org/avast/cactus.svg?branch=master)](https://travis-ci.org/avast/cactus)

-Library for conversion between [GPB](https://developers.google.com/protocol-buffers/) instance and Scala case class.
+Library for mapping between [GPB](https://developers.google.com/protocol-buffers/) messages and Scala's case classes.

-The library automatically converts collections, primitive data types (incl. `String`) and can map optional fields into `Option`.
-It's extensible via typeclass, when you can achieve support of your own data types.
+The library automatically converts common data types (`String`, primitive types, collections) and can map optional fields into `Option`.
+This process is extensible via `Converter`.

 ## GPB to case class

-As we use [GPB](https://developers.google.com/protocol-buffers/)s for communication over the network, we quite often need to map the GPB to our business object, which is usually a case class.
-We follow Google recommendations and have all fields `optional`, which is quite not handy when doing the business object mapping because some validation is necessary.
+We often need to map GPB message to business object (which is usually a case class) when GPB is used for communication over the network.
+It is a good practice to follow Google's recommendation to have all fields `optional`.
+However that is not very handy during mapping because validation is necessary.

-This library solves both problems together - it generates conversion code (using macros) which is reading data from the GPB instance and putting them into the case class and depending on case class fields types it does automatic conversion (primitive types, collections) and also the validation - fields not wrapped in `Option` are considered to be required and their absence causes failure of the conversion.
+This library solves both problems - it generates mapping (using macros) between GPB message and Scala case class based on the fields of the case class and validates that all the required fields (not wrapped in `Option`) are present.
+It also automatically converts between common data types.

-Currently there is only one possible conversion failure - `MissingFieldFailure`, which contains name of missing field.
+Currently there is only one possible failure (`MissingFieldFailure`) which contains the name of the missing field.

-It's common that the field has different name in the GPB than we want to have in the case class.
-This is solved with `GpbName` annotation - see the example.
+It is common that the field has different name in the GPB and in the case class.
+You can use `GpbName` annotation to override the expected name - see the example.

-When mapping the list, you have option to either add or not add `List` suffix to name of the case class field - see `fieldString2` vs. `fieldStringsList` in the example.
+You have the option to either add or not suffix `List` to the name of the case class field when mapping a collection - see `fieldString2` vs. `fieldStringsList` in the example.

+Mapping of complex messages (message contains another message which contains another message) is support.
-The GPB message can contain another GPB message inside, as in the example below.
-Recursive instances (field with `Data` type in `Data` class) are NOT supported.
+However **recursive** mapping (field with `Data` type in `Data` class) is **NOT supported**.

 ### Example